pineapplegr/fmaddon-bryntum-scheduler-pro/README.md

       - Inside the repository, we have some examples that can be used inside FileMaker.
 Copying and pasting the data from the examples folder, to the /src folder and running `npm run dev` will run the example.
    - Add the example files from the example folder to the /src folder in the cloned repository
    - Inside the /src/index.html, remove `../../` and replace with `../`
+   - Inside the src/app.module.js
+      - Remove `../../` from the first import and replace with `../`
-   - Inside the src/app.module.js, find the initialisation of the schedulerPro class or extension of said class. eg. `let scheduler = new SchedulerPro({...})`
+      - find the initialisation of the schedulerPro class or extension of said class. eg. `let scheduler = new SchedulerPro({...})`
    - Enclose the above line inside an async function and add the data parser at the start and the data loader and update listener after. eg.
      ```
       async function initScheduler() {